CurryPaste/ws-heartbeat-ts/README.md

 According to [websocket-heartbeat-js](https://www.npmjs.com/package/websocket-heartbeat-js) changed TS version.

 ### Why write TS version
-Want to try, pack the TS file, and automatically generate `.d.ts` 😀
+1. Want to try, pack the TS file, and automatically generate `.d.ts` 😀
+2. Typescript can use `singleton` mode to avoid the situation that the client creates two identical WS links( version >= 0.5.x)

 ### Option